Channel Ports: World War II

 In September 1944, the First Canadian Army (Canadian, British, Polish, Czechoslovak and other national units) was to capture the ports from Le Havre to Zeebrugge.
 Dieppe and Ostende were undefended but major military actions were required for Le Havre (Operation Astonia), Boulogne (Operation Wellhit) and Calais (Operation Undergo).
 It took several weeks to bring the ports back into use at a time when Allied armies badly needed supplies.
-Dunkirk was left under siege until the general German surrender.